The BA Amex Premium Plus

 The British Airways American Express Premium Plus card is issued directly by American Express.
-You can hold up to 2 charge cards and 2 credit cards which have been issued by American Express at anyone time, although this doesn’t include Amex cards which I provided by the likes Lloyds, TSB or Barclays.
+You can hold up to 2 charge cards and 2 credit cards which have been issued by American Express at any one time, although this doesn’t include Amex cards which are provided by the likes of Lloyds, TSB or Barclays.

 I’d recommend checking your credit rating before applying for a new card.
 Generally you should have a rating in excess of 700+.
 Click here for a free Equifax credit report and score.
 It’s free for the first 30 days and then £14.95 per month afterwards (make sure you cancel in the first 30 days!).